tread06/js-pokedex/README.md

 # js-pokedex
-A simple sample using JS to display data
+A simple JavaScript application using Bootstrap and JQuery that demonstrates Ajax, Linting, DOM manipulation, and code minifying concepts.